DemocracyStudio/HackathonCameroon2022/README.md

 - 6 pm: checkpoint with mentors #3.
 All teams take the call.
 Youtube + GitHub training.
 Attendents should have their submission and demo video in mind.

 ###### Tuesday 29 of March
 - 9 am: checkpoint with mentors #4.
-All teams take the call.
-Last chance for final advices before submission.
+All teams take the call, everyone works on the final presentation from now.
+3-min Video on youtube + fill the submission form.
 - 10 am: arrival of the minister and welcoming protocol.
 Official speakers.
 - 11 am: visit of the National Business Incubator.
 Inauguration of the FabLab.
 - 12 pm: submission deadline.
 3 min video recorded on youtube + zip file on github.